Samsung/tizen-docs/docs/application/native/guides/graphics/cairo-n.md

 ## Cairo in Tizen

 Cairo is a part of the Tizen Graphics layer.
-As shown in the following figure, the rendering functionality of Cairo is provided through the use of the APIs of the lower modules, such as Pixman or OpenGL® ES.
+As shown in the following figure, the rendering functionality of Cairo is provided through the use of the APIs of the lower modules, such as Pixman or OpenGL&reg; ES.

 **Figure: Cairo within the Tizen framework**

 ![Cairo within the Tizen framework](./media/cairo_tizen.png)

-The Cairo GL backend allows hardware-accelerated rendering by targeting the OpenGL® ES API.
+The Cairo GL backend allows hardware-accelerated rendering by targeting the OpenGL&reg; ES API.
 The goal of the Cairo GL backend is to achieve better performance with equal functionality to the Cairo Image backend, whenever possible.

 > **Note**
 > Since Tizen only exposes EvasGL binding in place of EGL™, Cairo EvasGL APIs have been newly added and specified.
 To use the Cairo GL backend in Tizen, an application must include in its source code the `cairo-evas-gl.h` header file instead of `cairo-gl.h`.